Historical Markers in Johnston County, North Carolina

 Johnston County Timeline

-This timeline provides a concise overview of the key events in the history of Johnston County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Johnston County, North Carolina.

 - 1746: Johnston County is established when it is carved out of Craven County.